sunriselayer/gitbook/learn/sunrise/liquidity-incentive.md

 The `x/liquidityincentive` module incentivizes liquidity providers by distributing rewards based on their contributions to liquidity pools.
 It uses an epoch-based reward system and a gauge voting mechanism to allocate rewards dynamically.
 This module ensures sustainable liquidity provisioning while allowing users to participate in governance through gauge voting.

+See the [Bribes](./bribes.md) for more information on the bribe feature.

 ## Key Features

 1. **Epoch-Based Reward Distribution**: